scroll top

 • Include dependent children up to age 24 who are students to claim head of household

-As of the 2022 tax year, the standard deduction is $19,400 for head of household (that's $600 more than it was in 2021).
-This compares with $12,950 for single taxpayers and those who are married and filing separately, and $25,900 if you're married and filing jointly or if you're a qualifying widow or widower with a dependent child.
+For the 2025 tax year, the standard deduction is $23,625 for head of household.
+This compares with $15,750 for single taxpayers and those who are married and filing separately, and $31,500 if you're married and filing jointly or if you're a qualifying widow or widower with a dependent child.

 Tax credits for children

-Most families will have received about half of their tax credit through monthly advance payments.
-The income limits for receiving the credit are $75,000 for a single individual, $112,500 for head of household and $150,000 for married couples filing jointly.
+The income limits for receiving the credit are $200,000 for a single individual and head of household and $400,000 for married couples filing jointly.

-For 2022, the child tax credit is up to $2,000.
-The amount you receive is based on your adjusted gross income and filing status.
-It is not refundable (in previous years it was refundable up to $1,400).
+The amount you receive of the $2,200 maximum is based on your adjusted gross income and filing status.
+The Additional Child Tax Credit (the refundable portion of the CTC) is refundable up to $1,700 in 2025.
 Refundable means that qualified taxpayers receive a refund of the remaining amount if the credit eliminates their tax liability.

 To find out if you are eligible, you need to fill out the Child Tax Credit worksheet included with Form 1040.
 If you are, you will be directed to fill out Schedule 8812 to claim the ACTC.